Leaflets & Posters

-Leaflets come in all fancy shapes and sizes, from a standard A5 to a modern square, or even a complicated cut out.
+Leaflets and posters come in all fancy shapes and sizes, from a standard A5 to a modern square, or even a complicated cut outs.

 It's not just sizes you have to choose from but paper weight and finish.
 I'd always go for a thicker leaflet for a tactile and

 professional feel.
 You'll have the option of several finishes,

 depending on which printer you choose.
 Such as gloss, matt, matt laminate, uncoated, recycled.
 For a standard leaflet, a matt finish is a great modern edge, add a laminate to that for longevity (harder to tear).
 Contact me for advice on an ideal set up and design for your leaflet.

 The Printing Minefield

 I don't offer a printing service, but can help you navigate the minefield of paper weights, finishes and paper types!
 Starting with GSM.
 This is the weight / thickness of the paper.
 If your poster is going up inside for a couple of months, a light gram, like 130 - 150gsm is absolutly fine.
 If they are going up for a long time and could be at risk of wear and tear, go for a 300gsm.